Do you find yourself constantly stretching, unable to figure out how to get rid of your hamstring tightness?

 Does this sound familiar?
 If you’ve been struggling with hamstring tightness for longer than you can remember, our experts can help.
 Click below to find out about how one of our experts can help you fix this issue for good.

 Therefore, if hamstring tightness is serving a purpose to your body – to help stabilize what’s currently unstable – then stretching is not likely to leave you feeling any better in the long-term.
 This is because the underlying cause – the instability – is still not being addressed.
-In order to ease the workload on the larger mover muscles, we must train the stabilizing muscles to do their job well.
+So in order to ease the workload on the larger mover muscles, we must train the stabilizing muscles to do their job well.
 This more evenly distributed workload will allow you to move smoothly and efficiently.

 How to address hamstring tightness

 Rather than stretching and stretching more to ease your hamstring tightness, try strengthening!
-Improving the strength of your hips can help reduce tension in your hamstrings in addition to reducing low back and knee pain.
+Improving the strength of your hips will help reduce tension in your hamstrings in addition to reducing low back and knee pain.
 For more exercise ideas, check out our article on how to strengthen your hips.

 Give these 2 exercises a try and let us know what you notice over the next few weeks!